-Similarly to the observation made concerning industries, there is much more variation in the range of the incidence of low-wages among occupations (69.2 percentage points) than in the range of the low-wage gap among occupations (12.8 percentage points) because the low-wage gap has an implicit maximum value.
+Similarly to the observation made concerning industries, there is much more variation in the range of the incidence of low wages among occupations (69.2 percentage points) than in the range of the low-wage gap among occupations (12.8 percentage points).

 Teachers and professors had the largest low-wage gap in 2014 of all 25 occupations examined at 26.3 per cent (Chart 26).
 The construction trades had the smallest low-wage gap at 13.5 per cent.
 The surprising result for teachers is likely due to the inclusion of unpaid hours.
 In particular, for salaried employees, Statistics Canada calculated hourly earnings based on usual salary and usual hours worked.
 This implies that professionals, like some teachers, who tend to work more on average will see their hourly earnings fall.
 For example, suppose an individual has a salary of \$50,000 per year.
 If they work 40 hours a week for 50 weeks of the year, they work a total of 2,000 hours.
 This means that they earn \$25 per hour.
 Now, suppose that an individual with the same salary works 50 hours per week for 50 weeks.
-This individual earns only \$20 an hour.16
+This individual earns only \$20 an hour.
+In the same salary works 50 hours per week for 50 weeks.
+This individual earns only \$20 an hour.